Expert Ratings for Restaurant Brands Intl | Benzinga

 |0

-13 analysts offering 12-month price targets in the last 3 months for Restaurant Brands Intl evaluate the company at an average price target of $73.62 with a high of $81.00 and a low of $66.00.
+In the last 3 months, 16 analysts have offered 12-month price targets for Restaurant Brands Intl.
+The company has an average price target of $74.19 with a high of $81.00 and a low of $66.00.

-This current average has increased by 5.04% from the previous average price target of $70.09.
+This current average represents a 5.06% increase from the previous average price target of $70.62.

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.